 What is a bailiff?

-A bailiff is someone who has the legal power to recover debts on behalf of creditors.
+A bailiff is someone who has the legal power to collect money that you owe on behalf of a company.

 Bailiffs can collect a range of debts, including:

 - Council tax

 - High court and county court judgements

 - Parking penalties

 - Income tax

 - Business rent

 - Magistrate court fines

 Bailiffs are responsible for collecting unpaid debts in England, Wales, and Northern Ireland.
 If you live in Scotland, sheriff officers carry out this role.